akshaybabu09/property-geo-insights/README.md

 It leverages POSTGIS, GeoDjango, and Django REST Framework to power spatial queries and APIs for smart property discovery.

+# Problem Statement

+Consider a Spatial data platform where you are writing the backend APIs to perform different spatial Queries and storing spatial datasets.
+Please use any backend technology like Node.js or Python to design and develop the REST API or Graph QL to achieve the below-mentioned features.

+1. Create a backend API for storing, updating and retrieving the spatial based multiple point data.
+2. Create a backend API for storing, updating and retrieving the spatial based multiple polygon data.

 # Features

 - Property Management with Geolocation